shaneagibson/offer-service/README.md

  - ISO-4217 standard is used for Currency Codes
  - ISO-8601 standard is used for Timestamp string representation
- - Syntatic validation uses JSR-303 Bean Validation API and produces error messages in Spring's default format
+ - Syntactic validation uses JSR-303 Bean Validation API
  - Semantic validation is implemented in the Service-layer
  - Cancellation of an offer results in that resource being deleted (as opposed to having 'expired')
+ - Query parameters are optional, and currently restricted to 'Currency'

 ## Future Enhancements

  - Add non-functional requirements such as enhanced Logging / Auditing
  - Re-implement OfferRepository as a more suitable production-grade implementation (i.e. database persistence)
- - Add support for Transactional concerns
+ - Add support for transaction integrity
  - Add machine-readable error code to Error responses
  - Implement authorization
  - Restructure the Query endpoint to support pagination
+ - Enhance query parameters to support additional capabilities (i.e. query by description, expiry time, etc)
+ - Introduce HATEOAS media type to provide clients with ability to cancel unexpired offers